 Horses for Homeschool

 Created especially for home-schooled students between the ages of 5 and 16, this equine husbandry monthly series allows students to interact with horses and learn about their environment, needs, behavior, anatomy, and management, among others.
-It runs October through May with two distinct opportunities to sign up: Horses for Homeschool I, on the 2nd Thursday of every month, is for any new students that did not do the program last year and/or for any students that might want to repeat it; Horses for Homeschool II, on the 3rd Wednesday of each month, is for students who already did the program last year and want to advance on to new material.
+It runs October through May with two distinct opportunities to sign up: Horses for Homeschool I, is for any new students that did not do the program last year and/or for any students that might want to repeat it; Horses for Homeschool II, is for students who already did the program last year and want to advance on to new material.
 Each monthly program runs from 10 am to 12 pm and is run rain or shine.

 School’s Out!
 Day Camps